otectus/nexus_client/docs/source/extending.rst

 Creating Your Own Plugin
 ````````````````````````
-You can create your own plugin for **PyGPT**.
+You can create your own plugin for **Nexus**.
 The plugin can be written in Python and then registered with the application just before launching it.
 All plugins included with the app are stored in the ``plugin`` directory - you can use them as coding examples for your own plugins.

 **Examples (tutorial files)**